HeroesToolChest/HeroesDataParser/README.md

 ## Options
 ### Storage Path (-s|--storage-path)
 There are two types of paths that can be provided for this option.
-One is the directory path of the `Heroes of the Storm` directory and the other is an already extracted `mods` directory.
+One is the `Heroes of the Storm` directory and the other is an already extracted `mods` directory.

+If this option is not provided, it will look for the `Heroes of the Storm` files in the current directory or an extracted 'mods' directory.

 The `extract` command is available to use to extract the mods directory and all required files.